Here are the four things you can do to assess your portfolio and check if it’s heading in the right direction.

 Rebalancing your portfolio is the process of selling and buying assets to ensure you are matching your ideal asset allocation.
 Effectively, rebalancing locks in some of your profits and allows you to purchase more of your investments that haven’t done as well.

 For example, consider a portfolio with two investments that are split evenly (50/50).
 Company A’s share price goes up and Company B’s remains constant.
 The asset allocation then changes to 60% sitting in Company A and 40% in Company B, rather than 50/50.
 To rebalance, the investor would sell some of Company A and purchase some more of Company B until the 50/50 split is once again achieved.
+For more information, check out this article on common financial ratios.

 BONUS TIP: Keep up-to-date with investment news